jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Interpreter**:
-We recognize the programmers that we created to help as many people as possible are not enough.
+We recognize the program mes that we created to help as many people as possible are not enough.
 Because some people have special circumstances.
-Almost on a daily basis, we have been announcing changes or extensions of the programmers to allow people to receive more help based on the programmers we put in place.
+Almost on a daily basis, we have been announcing changes or extensions of the program mes to allow people to receive more help based on the program mes we put in place.
 Operator: thank you.
  french].